 Roy S. Thomas.
 Private Army North Carolina.
 Line of Duty March 6th 1944 when plane crashed in training accident

 John J. Paisley.
 24. 1334 Claymont.
 St. Patrick’s Parochial School.
 Pullman Company.
 Sergeant, Army.
-Died in line of duty at Tennessee on March 20th 1944.
-1 of 20 killed during the collapse of a raft while on a training exercise.
+Died during training in Tennessee on March 20th 1944 when a raft collapsed while attempting to cross a river, drowning all 20 on board.

 Dorman Daniels.
 Vandaveer Avenue.
 Wilmington High School.
 Worth Steel Company.
 Technician 4th Grade Army.
 Died in line of duty, North Carolina -April 7th 1944.